kerrytazi/Il2CppFramework/README.md

 # Il2CppModFramework
-## Framework for Unity games built with il2cpp.
+## A framework for creating mods for Unity games built with il2cpp.

 # Contents
 - [How to make my own mod](#how-to-make-my-own-mod)